How to Teach Phonics Clearly

 How to Teach Phonics – Auditory Discrimination Problems

 If a pupil had problems grasping the synthetic phonics principle, use the focus pages in ‘Practice Reading and Speaking‘.
-These pages, allow the pupil to concentrate on the phoneme-grapheme for at least one minute in order to re-enforce understanding and memory.
-(These phonic resource sheets are a smart way to consolidate the facts about phonics by concentrating for longer than one minute on the task in hand.)
+These pages, allow the pupil to concentrate on the phoneme/grapheme for at least one minute in order to re-enforce understanding and memory.
+These phonic resource pages are a smart way to consolidate the facts about an individual spelling of a sound by concentrating on it for over one minute.

-Practice Reading and Speaking’s approach on how to teach phonics, clarifies every sound that we speak in English.
+Practice Reading and Speaking‘s approach on how to teach phonics, clarifies every sound that we speak in English.
 The many varied spellings of the sounds in English, are linked to an image and a colour.
 (Letter sounds are red.
 The alphabet name of the letter is blue.
 Vowel digraphs are green.)
 With the key image and it’s keyword memorised, it’s an easy task to link a new grapheme to the image of the sound that they already know.
-Using a visual method to enhance the memory of what can be heard gives the pupil a way of remembering.
-They are linking something that they know and find easy with something difficult.
+Using both audio and visual techniques to teach phonics, caters for different learning styles.
+Link new facts to remembered facts.
+This eBook keeps it simple to avoid confusion.

 Teach Phonics – Keep it Simple

 Childlike simplicity is needed when you use your knowledge of how to teach phonics.
-Children, who are taught clearly and precisely, by a teacher with a crystal clear and thorough understanding of how to teach phonics, will have the best possible chance for success.
+All who are taught clearly and precisely, by a teacher with a crystal clear and thorough understanding of how to teach phonics, will have the best possible chance for success.

 How to Teach Phonics with Precision

 In order to know how to teach phonics well, you need the basic facts, presented clearly and succinctly.
-Every concept needed in order to know how to teach phonics successfully, needs to be included at an age and ability appropriate time.
+Every concept needed in order to teach phonics successfully, needs to be included at an age and ability appropriate time.
 You also need a foolproof way to help the pupil remember what they have learned.
 Uncluttered teaching notes allow for clear thinking and lesson planning.
 Teaching phonics with precision in the same way that dyslexics are taught, will allow the whole class the best possible chance of reading success.